agilepro/software-craftsmanship/docs/Design/Usability/part07-guideline-reference.md

 Every good development team creates guideline for the implementation of the user interface, so that the implementation is consistent.
 A consistent meaning helps users to understand more easily what is meant by a particular arrangement of UI elements.

-## Don’t create your own!
+## Don't create your own!

 Many people have been down this road before, and millions have been spent developing such guidelines.
 Many of these are readily available.
 So use them.
 Here are some resources:

 ### Books:

-*   [Don’t Make The User Think](http://rads.stackoverflow.com/amzn/click/0321344758) – Steven Krug’s well-reasoned instant classic.
+*   [Don't Make The User Think](http://rads.stackoverflow.com/amzn/click/0321344758) – Steven Krug's well-reasoned instant classic.

 *   [Designing Interfaces: Patterns for Effective Interaction Design](http://www.amazon.com/dp/0596008031/) – Jennifer Tidwell
 *   [A Pattern Language: Towns, Buildings, Construction](http://www.amazon.com/dp/0195019199/) – Christopher Alexander, from architecture, but it applied to good design in any domain.